Debt Ratios for Home Financing

 Just Guidelines

-Don't forget these are only guidelines.
-We will be thrilled to go over pre-qualification to help you figure out how large a mortgage you can afford.
+Remember these are just guidelines.
+We will be happy to help you pre-qualify to help you determine how large a mortgage loan you can afford.

 At Executive Lending Group, LLC, we answer questions about qualifying all the time.
-Give us a call: 8165258000.
+Give us a call at 8165258000.